What’s it like being a mortgage broker?

 Examples

 Below are some examples of people who I’ve seen launch successful mortgage businesses doing things that you could do.
-Remember they are all mortgage broker who learnt the other bits as they went.
+Remember they are all mortgage brokers who learnt the other bits as they went.
 Not the other way around.
 Though if you are already good at one of the below you have a massive advantage.

 David Sharpstone, Mark Robinson